 5. Visit glór in Ennis

-glór in Ennis is a lovely place to visit, it has a child-friendly café, art exhibition space, book corner, regular events and workshops for kids and families.
+glór in Ennis is a lovely place to visit.
+With a child-friendly café, art exhibition space, book corner, regular events and workshops for kids and families, this is one of our favourite things to do with kids in Clare.
 Look out for the world’s tallest chair and the fresh pizza vending machine in the lobby!

 While you are in Ennis, visit the Lees Road Sports & Amenity Park, perfect for a picnic, strolling through the woods, kite flying or kicking a ball.